furkanuzmez/Developer-Notes-/checkListToKnow.md

 ## Ms. Eng.
 Furkan Üzmez
 if there is a star (*) in any subject you can write a blog post about it.
 **bold item** -> have to know
-normal item -> good to know (at least you should say "heard before")
+normal item -> good to know (at least you should say "hear before")
 ## Basics

 ### Data Structures *